Active Advance Pro Wrestling Openweight Championship: Title history

 In April 2019, the promotion (previously named Kaientai Dojo) announced that they were rebranding as Active Advance Pro Wrestling (2AW).
 This came as the company attempted to rebrand itself after the Taka Michinoku scandal, also changing its colors to black and white.
 That same night, young wrestler Ayato Yoshida won the Strongest-K Championship, symbolically leading the company into the future.
 He retired the title as the new 2AW Openweight Championship was created to replace it.

-There have been a total of fourteen reigns shared between ten different champions.
+There have been a total of sixteen reigns shared between ten different champions.
 Shu Asakawa was the inaugural champion.
-Ayato Yoshida holds the record for the longest reign with 298 days and also for the most individual reigns with three and also for the most cumulated successful defenses with twelve.
-The current champion is Takuro Niki who defeated Daiju Wakamatsu at 2AW Grand Slam In Korakuen Hall on October 12, 2025, in Tokyo, Japan.
+Ayato Yoshida holds the record for the longest reign with 298 days and also for the most individual reigns with four and also for the most cumulated successful defenses with twelve.
+The current champion is Taishi Takizawa, who won the title by defeating Ayato Yoshida at 2AW 7th Anniversary on June 21, 2026, in Chiba, Japan.